yaoshiu/blog/src/content/posts/first-post.md

 You can find the source code of this blog on [GitHub](https://github.com/yaoshiu/blog).
 It will be my honor if you liked my blog and fork it to create yours.
 So feel free to use the code, I will publish it under MIT license (or maybe some of you would prefer to call it Expat License).

 I will write about my thoughts, my projects, and my life on this blog.
-I hope you will enjoy reading it.
+I hope you enjoy reading it.